Data enrichment using the Data Observatory

 5. Analyze the enrichment result

-The table resulting from running the previous query, publicly available at
+The table resulting from running the previous query,

 To get started creating maps, we recommend the following resources from the documentation: